kberov/Ado/README.md

 Ado is a framework for web projects based on [Mojolicious](https://metacpan.org/pod/Mojolicious), written in the [Perl programming language](http://www.perl.org/).

-Ado is a typical Mojo application yet it adds some default configuration and a model layer - [Mojolicious::Plugin::DSC](https://metacpan.org/pod/Mojolicious::Plugin::DSC).
+Ado is a typical [Mojo](https://metacpan.org/pod/Mojo) application yet it adds some default configuration and a model layer - [Mojolicious::Plugin::DSC](https://metacpan.org/pod/Mojolicious::Plugin::DSC).
 An SQLite database is bundled in the distribution at `etc/ado.sqlite` to get started quickly.

 # INSTALLATION

 Ado is meant to be _installed into a folder of your choice_.
-It can go into the `site` folder of your ___non-system Perl distro___ but __better__ install it in its own folder.
+It can go into the `siteprefixexp` folder of your
+___non-system Perl distro___ or in its own folder.

 We do not recommend using Ado with your system Perl!

 Get a precompiled Perl distro like "Citrus Perl" ([http://www.citrusperl.com/download.html](http://www.citrusperl.com/download.html)) or "ActivePerl Community Edition" ([http://www.activestate.com/activeperl/downloads](http://www.activestate.com/activeperl/downloads)) for your OS, or build your own using [App::perlbrew](https://metacpan.org/pod/App::perlbrew).

-Ado can be downloaded from CPAN [http://search.cpan.org/dist/Ado/](http://search.cpan.org/dist/Ado/) and installed manually or installed directly from CPAN using `cpan` or `cpanm` commandline tools.
+Ado can be downloaded from [CPAN](http://search.cpan.org/dist/Ado/) and installed manually or installed directly from CPAN using `cpan` or `cpanm` commandline tools.

 ## MANUAL